ncatlab/nlab-content/pages/2/1/0/3/3012/content.md

 The morphisms $h \in Hom_A((c_1, \cdots, c_n), d)$ of $A$ are recovered as the collection of morphisms in $C_A$ from $(c_1, \cdots, c_n)$ to $(d)$ that cover the morphism $\langle n\rangle \to \langle 1\rangle$ in $FinSet_*$ whose [[preimage]] of the point contains just the point.

-### Relation to endomorphism operads
+### Relation to underlying multicategories

-Forming categories of operators is left 2-adjoint to forming _[[endomorphism operads]]_.
+Forming categories of operators is left 2-adjoint to forming the [[representable multicategory|underlying multicategory]] of a semi-cartesian monidal category.
+(For a left adjoint to the underlying multicategory of an arbitrary monoidal category, see instead [[props]].)
 For the moment, see there for more details.

 ## Related concepts